How to treat spondylolisthesis

-Spondylolisthesis (pronounced spon-dee-low-lis-thee-sis) is made up from the Greek words spondylos, which means “spine,” and listhesis, meaning “slide.”
-The condition spondylolisthesis describes a spinal defect in which one vertebra slides with respect to the vertebra below it.
-Spondylolisthesis is sometimes referred to as “anterior displacement.”
-Although it can occur in the cervical (neck), thoracic (middle), or lumbar (lower) regions of the spine, it is most common in the lower back.
+The word spondylolisthesis (pronounced spon-dee-low-lis-thee-sis) comes from the Greek words spondylos, which means “spine,” and listhesis, meaning “slide.”
+As the root words imply, the condition spondylolisthesis describes a spinal defect in which one vertebra slides over the vertebra below it.
+Spondylolisthesis is sometimes referred to as an “anterior displacement” of a vertebra.
+Although the displacement can occur in the cervical (neck), thoracic (middle back) or lumbar (lower back) regions of the spine, it is most common in the lower back.

-While the conservative treatment methods are considered prudent for lower grade spondylolithesis, they are aimed at symptom suppression, not elimination of the condition itself.
+As previously mentioned, conservative treatment methods are considered practical for most cases of lower-grade spondylolisthesis.
+Common conservative treatments for lower-grade spondylolisthesis are aimed at symptom suppression, not elimination of the condition itself, and may include back bracing, pain medication, low-impact exercise, stretching and physical therapy.
 If your spondylolisthesis is severe, your physician may suggest surgery.
 It will be important for you to consider all of your options before committing to any type of surgery.

-Laser Spine Institute (LSI) offers the latest in minimally invasive, endoscopic procedures for neck and back conditions.
-Contact LSI today for a complimentary review of your MRI or CT scan and to learn more about how our treatment for spondylolisthesis may help you.
+As the leader in minimally invasive spine surgery, Laser Spine Institute offers minimally invasive decompression, and in severe cases, stabilization procedures for spondylolisthesis and other neck and back conditions.
+Our minimally invasive spine surgery is often the clinically appropriate first choice and provides many advantages versus open neck or back surgery, such as smaller incisions and faster recovery times.^ Contact us today for a review of your MRI report or CT scan and to learn more about how our treatment for spondylolisthesis can help you.